Menu

 or porcelain clays.
 I also enjoy doing collage, mixed media, painting with

-work involves clay pieces.
-I like to combine materials in nontraditional ways
+Much of this work involves clay pieces.
+I like to combine materials in nontraditional ways and working with all kinds of materials.

 Color is my number one visual stimulus.
 My major inspiration is landscape –